huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Praise specifically.
 Criticize generally.
 Praise in public.
 Criticize in private.
 See the best.
 Forgive the worst.

 Be kind, gentle, and friendly.
 Show empathy and compassion.
 You have an unlimited resource of love and kindness.
 Radiate boundless love towards the entire world.
 Give it to others every single day.

+Do no harm, but take no shit and crap.
+Set personal boundaries.

 Practice random acts of kindness.
 Remember: Every single person is fighting a battle you know nothing about.
 [People are doing the best that they can from their own level of consciousness.](https://www.goodreads.com/quotes/82220-people-are-doing-the-best-that-they-can-from-their)

 When you think something nice about someone, tell them right away.
 Don't hold any unexpressed love until the last day of your life.
 Leave a positive review.
 Leave a compliment for someone, no matter how small it is.
 Make the coffee.

+Try to learn something from everyone around you.
+Every person has a unique story to tell and a valuable lesson to share.
+[Everyone's a geek about something.](https://sketchplanations.com/geek)

 Strive to empower everyone around you to be better.
 Minimize suffering caused to other people.
 Be conscious of other people's feelings, facial expression, and body language.